plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 ### Adding/Altering Tree Elements with Geoms and Geom-Like Functions

 `ggtree` has a variety of functions available to you that allow you to add different elements to a tree.
-Many of them have the prefix `geoms` and are collectively referred to as _geoms_ (which stands for "geometric objects").
+Many of them have the prefix `geoms` and are collectively referred to as **geoms** (which stands for **geometric objects**).
 We'll only go over some of them.
 You start with a bare bones tree and add elements to the tree, function by function, until you get the tree looking like you want it to look.
 You'll see as we progress through this tutorial that visualizing trees in `ggtree` is a truly additive process.

 ### Leaf Labels

 OK, this tree would be more useful with leaf labels.

-Let's add them using `geom_tiplab`:
+:large_blue_diamond: Add leaf labels using `geom_tiplab`:

     ggtree(tree) + geom_tiplab()